Systems and Distribution

 The site has a readily available power capacity of up to 100 MVA, making it capable of supplying manufacturers and other businesses which require large-scale energy use, and renewable energy sources provide much of Energy Central’s power – meaning that businesses locating to Energy Central can tap into an abundant supply of low carbon energy.

-An example of the companies attracted to Energy Central because of its power capabilities is Britishvolt, which is planning to build UK’s battery gigaplant at Northumberland Energy Park Phase 3 at Energy Central.
+An example of the companies attracted to Energy Central because of its power capabilities is the gigafactory site at Northumberland Energy Park Phase 3 at Energy Central.

 Energy Central boasts substantial National Grid infrastructure and two substations are located at Northumberland Energy Park.